 Some Basic Information

 Norwegians use their own currency NOK and you can get the approximate value in EUR by dividing a price by 10.
-Most of them were kind to me but I did have a few stressful experience with locals (security guard at the airport, ticket controller on a metro asked only me to show him my ticket probably because I had a suitcase with me, a guy at the supermarket was yelling at me in Norwegian for an unknown reason when I only wanted to pay for my pizza, a lady spilt the whole glass of wine all over me at the airport and did not even apologise).
-I was talking to a local who confirmed that they usually do not like tourists and there is a common belief that they are “better” than us.
-Although there was not snowing when I visited Oslo, I believe it would be a good decision to visit it in the summer (once again) because there are only 6 hours of daylight in winter.
-If that time comes, hopefully, I am going to fly to the real Oslo airport which is only 20 minutes away from the city centre.
+Although there was not snowing when I visited Oslo, I believe it would be a good decision to visit it in the summer because there are only 6 hours of daylight in winter.
+If that time ever happens, hopefully, I am going to fly to the real Oslo airport which is only 20 minutes away from the city centre.

 Let me hear about your trip to Oslo (or to any other city in Norway) in the comment section below.

 Check out the photos from my trips on my Instagram page @daisydadee.
 Feel free to follow my blog to get a notification when I publish something new.
 You can find the subscribe button under the comment section if you are on your phone or on the right side of your computer screen.